theboyWhoCriedWoolf/Three.js-made-easy/README.md

-For a full explanation and instructions on how to use the Event Manager please visit - http://theboywhocriedwoolf.com/javascript-event-manager/
+For a full explanation and instructions on how to use Threesy.js please visit - http://theboywhocriedwoolf.com/three-js-made-easy/

 Please contact me with regards to any comments and or improvements.